simpi21/dialog-contact-form/readme.txt

 = Where can I report a bug? =

-Report bugs, suggest ideas, and participate in development at <a href="https://github.com/sayful1/dialog-contact-form">https://github.com/sayful1/dialog-contact-form</a>.
+Report bugs, suggest ideas, and participate in development at [https://github.com/sayful1/dialog-contact-form](https://github.com/sayful1/dialog-contact-form).

+= Is Dialog Contact Form Responsive? =

+Form created by Dialog Contact Form is mobile responsive and looks beautiful in any device.

+= Are my forms protected from spam? =

+We have built-in integration with reCaptcha.
+So your forms are protected from the evil bots.

 == Installation ==